MalachiteN/sksctl/README.md

 source ~/.profile
 ```

-That's simple but could cause serious problems to your Termux environment.
-Use it carefully.
+It will be simple but now it causes serious problems to your Termux environment. **Don't use it!**

 As soon as the installer script comes stable, we'll set it the recommended method for installation.